lzap/cloudwatchwriter2/README.md

 ## Acknowledgements

 The original library was written by mac07 (https://github.com/mec07/cloudwatchwriter), I upgraded it to SDK v2.
 The work is based on logrus implementation (https://github.com/kdar/logrus-cloudwatchlogs) and a gist (https://gist.github.com/asdine/f821abe6189a04250ae61b77a3048bd9).
 Thanks all!

+In 2025, I have decided to rewrite the whole queueing functionality as it turned out the original code had some issues with performance.
+The maximum bandwidth was 1000 events per second.
+I cleaned up the code, added statistics, simplified and updated dependencies.
+Finally, added some information on how to use the library with `log/slog`.